 All of this hard work, commitment, and leadership paid off.
 In fall of 2017, Papia began studying at the University of Mary Washington in Fredericksburg, Virginia.
 Her college career began with a bang—in her first semester she earned straight A’s, was named to the president’s list, and was initiated into Phi Eta Sigma, the oldest and largest freshman honor society in the country— all while working part-time.
 Her goal is to someday become the Chief Financial Officer of a large company.
 Given all the dreams she has already realized, this one does not seem so far-fetched.

 With just three classes and an internship to complete, Henry is poised to graduate from George Mason University with a Bachelor’s Degree in Social Work with a GPA of 3.8.
 His dream is to become a social worker and assist others in the United States overcome the challenges similar to what he experienced during his traumatic journey to escape violence in El Salvador, and later, the obstacles he has faced since arriving in the United States.

-Although in reality Henry met the requirements to obtain DACA, because he was unaccompanied and a 14 year-old child when he arrived in the U.S., he did not collect and save the specific documents that the process required.
-As a result of his undocumented status, he faces many additional challenges, such as paying out-of-state college tuition rates, and the inability to get a driver’s license.
-He strives to give back to his adopted home, and humbly seeks to become a “real American boy.”
+Although in reality Henry met the requirements to obtain DACA, because he was unaccompanied and a 14-year-old child when he arrived in the U.S., he did not collect and save the specific documents that the process required.
+As a result of his undocumented status, he faces many challenges such as paying out-of-state college tuition rates and the inability to get a driver’s license.
+He strives to give back to his adopted home and humbly seeks to become a “real American boy.”